Kepmon/devjobs/README.md

 ### Before that, though, I still need to make many improvements with the current version of this website.
 Those include:
 * full accessibility is meant to be taken care of
-* I don't like the user experience when loading more jobs - some loading state should be applied to the button and the website should scroll to the new results
-* I haven't fully achieved my "no-more-jobs-than-needed" goal when it comes to the job detail page:
-    - currently, this job is fetched everytime, regardless of the user going there through the link or by clicking the job offer on the main page
-    - in the latter case, this job was already fetched, so I think I should rather store all fetched jobs in a variable and filter those in order to find and render the one's content on the details page; but I can see at least two problems with this approach
-    - one of them being the fact that, on the main page, I don't really fetch all properties of the job object (for example, I don't need the job's description, requirements or the role description on the main page), and, since I need the remaining ones on the job details page, applying the abovementioned approach would make me to fetch all those properties, regardless of the user going to see all those details on the detail page or not
-    - the other one being the fact that I don't think I have a way of passing the `jobs` variable, stored on a client side in the `index` component (or even in the `json` endpoint) to the code running on a server side when the job details page is being rendered (I frankly don't know why, but it seems to me like I can't reach the `json` endpoint on a server side)
-    - this in turn means that I'd have to render the whole page content on a client side, using the `template` HTML tag, which I have a feeling that's not a good idea (I can't actually say why, though)
-    - moreover, I'm wondering about the filtering jobs functionality - what if some of the filtering results were already fetched?
-Shouldn't I fetch only the remaining ones?
-    - so, at the moment, I'm not really sure what should I do with it - I'll probably ask some more experienced developers for advice on a discord community or somewhere else on the internet, and fix this issue when I'm actually committed to one approach
-* code refactoring:
-    - currently, in all pagination-related functions, the number of items per page is hardcoded to be 12 - that's obviously wrong because if I need to change it anytime in the future, I'll have to change it in all those places separately; instead, I should have a piece of state somewhere and share it between all files that need an access to this variable
-    - error handling + try/catch blocks
-    - types - working with TypeScript for fetched data is still a bit hard to me, therefore, all types for the job-related responses from the xata database are wrong and they'are meant to be corrected ASAP
 * I strongly dislike the current way of filtering jobs:
     - before, I used `Fuse.js`, that handled this task very well but the issue was I had to pass the data to be filtered - and since the data were actually my jobs, this means I had to fetch all of them first, in order to be able to do that
     - that's why, ultimately, I decided to use the [xata's filtering API](https://xata.io/docs/sdk/filtering) but this solution doesn't really allow me for applying any kind of fuzziness